drhayes/drhayes.io/src/blog/gemini-rising-ai-behavior-trees.md

   - gemini-rising-ai
   - behavior-trees
 description: A survey of behavior trees within Gemini Rising.
+updates:
+  - 2020-07-21 Fixed attribution and rendering in blockquote from PT documentation.
 ---

 This post is the second in a [series I'm writing about scripting the AI in my game, Gemini Rising][grai].
 This one is about behavior trees.